wanguinjoka/Challenge-j1.0/README.md

 ## Built By [Wangui Njoka](https://github.com/wanguinjoka/)

 ## Description
-This simple Node.js module taht uses express-pino logger to expose a simple express middleware on every requests.
+A simple Node.js module that uses express-pino logger to expose a simple express middleware on every requests.

 ## To SetUp the App Install the following Requirements;